gouthr/interview/src/studyMaterial/SystemDesign.md

 Design chat application - like whatsapp:
 ========================================
-1. Use case
+1. Use case:
-	-User A sends a msg to User B
+	- User A sends a msg to User B
 		- User A sends a msg to chat server
 		- Server sends an acknowledgement (a single tick mark)
 		- Now there are 2 cases: